jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 ## Review
 ### Strengths
-- All previous studies demonstrate accurate monitoring of a single person’s breathing but this paper focuses on multiple persons breathing with sucessfull experimentation results.
+- All previous studies demonstrate accurate monitoring of a single person’s breathing but this paper focuses on multiple persons breathing with sucessful experimentation results.
 - Average error in breating rate detection is very small (0.140 breaths per minute).
 - DeepBreath can be scaled for more than two people and the accuracy does not decrease with the number of people.
 - System design can apply to different applications beside respiration monitoring.